-The 1 m resolution ASCII data were imported to Surfer (version 10.3.705) for statistical analysis and DEM generation.
-The binned ASCII data were interpolated in Surfer using a linear kriging algorithm with a 1-sigma nugget of 0.05 m (the mean standard deviation of all 1×1 m cells in the dataset) and a 5×5 m search radius.
+The 1 m resolution ASCII data were imported to Surfer (version 10) for statistical analysis and DEM generation.
+The binned ASCII data were interpolated in Surfer using a linear kriging algorithm with a 1-sigma nugget of 0.05 m (the mean standard deviation of all 1 × 1 m cells in the dataset) and a 2 × 2 m search radius.
 This process filled small gaps in the surface and provided some minor smoothing through the statistical noise inherent to interferometric bathymetry.
 The 1 m resolution bathymetry grid was exported to ESRI ArcMap software for display purposes (fig. 6) and converted from NAVD88 to the tidal datum of mean lower low water (MLLW) using the conversions generated by NOAA and provided in Foxgrover and others (2007).
+Changes in the elevation of the bay floor over time can be determined by simply differencing surveys (fig. 7).

 Figure 6.
-1 m resolution bathymetry grid generated by merging surveys S-2-10-SF, S-18-10-SF and S-24-10-SF.
+1 m resolution 2010 bathymetry grid generated by merging surveys S-2-10-SF, S-18-10-SF and S-24-10-SF.
 Elevation in meters relative to NAVD88.